Autumn International. Ireland 7 Canada 48

 Magali Harvey spreads the ball for Canada.

-Emily Belchos scored an unconverted try seven minutes later and, with Lindsay Peat yellow carded shortly after, the Canadians cut loose with Laura Russell and Magali Harvey both crossing for converted tries before Peat returned.
+Emily Belchos scored an unconverted try seven minutes later and, with yellow carded shortly after, the Canadians cut loose with Laura Russell and Magali Harvey both crossing for converted tries before Peat returned.

 Zussman completed the rout with her second try on the 78th minute, Burk missing the conversion to save Ireland the embarrassment of conceding fifty points; the game ending with the score at Ireland 7 Canada 48.